Marijn-1999/ultima_website/README.md

 .dropdown-content a {
   transition: none;
 }
-Q: Background images aren't showing up
+Background images not loading
-A: Ensure that all images are placed in the /public folder and the file paths are correct.
+Ensure images like /public/ultima1_background.png are correctly placed and paths are correct.

-Q: Styles aren't applying per page
+Styles not applying on certain pages
-A: Make sure the appropriate className is applied to the <body> tag, like this:
+Confirm that the correct <body> class is set.
+Example:

 tsx
 Copy
 Edit
 <body className="ultima1-page">
 License
 This project is licensed under the MIT License.
+See the LICENSE file for details.

 Changelog
 v1.0.0 – Initial release

-Next.js 14 App Router setup
+Project setup with Next.js App Router

-Tailwind CSS configuration
+Tailwind CSS integration with custom color variables

-Game routes from Akalabeth to Ultima VIII
+Routes for Akalabeth through Ultima VIII

-Responsive layout and hero banners
+Animated hero sections and themed pages

-Animated navigation and dropdowns
+Responsive dropdown navigation

 Educational Context
-This project was created for a school assignment and demonstrates:
+This project was developed as part of a school assignment and demonstrates:

-Iterative and prompt-based frontend development
+Prompt-based iterative coding with ChatGPT

-Use of component-driven architecture
+Component-driven architecture with Next.js

-CSS animation and responsive design principles
+Use of Tailwind for styling and layout

-Technical documentation using Markdown
+Documentation and semantic markup best practices

-Development notes and prompt history are documented in development-log.md.
+Full development history and prompt logs are available in development-log.md.

 yaml
 Copy
 Edit

 ---
 ```